-Due to limited staff capacity, GOSA will monitor about two percent of the total number of schools with Milestones data.
+The Governor's Office of Student Achievement will monitor roughly one percent of the total number of schools with Milestones data.
 GOSA will also monitor state charter schools which opened in the last two academic years as these schools establish their testing practices.
-State charter schools and schools requiring continued monitoring based on prior assessment audits are included in the two percent of schools for test monitoring.
+State charter schools and schools requiring continued monitoring based on prior assessment audits are included in the one percent of schools for test monitoring.